-Cardiff Bay is home to a big white Norwegian Church type structure, complete with Norwegian flag. it’s in the capital of Wales and it’s not even Welsh.
-Seriously, people – what were you thinking?
+Cardiff Bay is home to a big white Norwegian Church type structure, complete with the Norwegian flag.
+It’s in the capital of Wales and it’s not even Welsh.
+Seriously, people – what are you thinking?

 The church is famous for being the location of worship for a young man called Roald Dahl.
 I’m led to believe he wrote some books for kids about peaches and giants and stuff.
 Sounds a bit tedious, tbh, but whatever.

-It’s also the oldest surviving church that was founded on the Bay by Norwegian (not Welsh) seamen, so there’s also that crappy fact to contend with.
+It’s also the oldest surviving church that was founded in Cardiff Bay by Norwegian (not Welsh) seamen, so there’s also that crappy fact to contend with.
 I wouldn’t bother with it.
 I visited so you don’t have to.
 You’re welcome.
 I mean, just look at it…

 The Pierhead was built in 1897, so it’s really, really old and therefore, not in the least bit well preserved.
 Also: it’s bright red and a bit sore on the old eyes.
 And it’s designed in a French Gothic style.
 Sounds awful, right?

 The Pierhead is part of the National Assembly of Wales and is, unfortunately, a Grade 1 listed building so it’s not even as if they can knock it down and replace it with something better.
 Shame.

 Your best bet would be not to waste your time actually visiting the Pierhead, but rather just tuning into BBC Wales news at 6pm as, for reasons unfathomable, it’s always in the background.

 The Pierhead absolutely does NOT look fabulous sitting in Cardiff Bay, surrounded by water and gleaming in the late afternoon sun.
 Not even just a little bit.

 I honestly don’t even know where to start with this one.
 It’s a massive big building with a bit of copper coloured metal stuck on the front and it hosts music, events, ballet, opera, and other boring stuff.